 If you install the string and and the winding separates or goes false, even after taking the precautions of widening and lubricating the grooves at the nut and bridge and lifting the string occasionally at the bridge to reset the winding: contact Pirastro directly about getting a replacement string.
 I have been in contact with Pirastro about this issue and sent them my faulty strings to be analyzed.
 I have received replacements for all damaged strings, but I’d rather not have to do the international shipping dance over and over again…

 Tip 2: Wrap the neck of the cello with a cushy cloth where the strap goes over the string (see pic below).
-I believe this strap-wear contributed to some of the separation around first position, which began the swift death of 3 of my a-strings.
+I believe this strap-wear contributed to some of the separation around first position, which began the swift death for three of my A-strings.

 Tip 3: Peg Dope – use a peg lubricant like Hill Peg Compound.
 Available at most string shops for $10, this really helped my friction peg tuning.
 The pegs no longer “stick and jump”: I am able to turn the peg slowly and smoothly in a controlled motion without excess force to achieve very small and accurate pitch changes, like when using a fine tuner.
 Using peg compound in combination with winding the string close to (but not touching) the peg box wall helps to prevent peg slips.